Sri Lanka Army: Personnel

 As of 2024 the Sri Lanka Army had 150,000 personnel.
 In 2023 the army had 200,783 personnel and the number was reduced to 150,000 in 2024.

 In late 1987, the army had a total estimated strength of up to 40,000 troops, about evenly divided between regular army personnel and reservists on active duty.
 The approximately 20,000 regular army troops represented a significant increase over the 1983 strength of only 12,000.
 Aggressive recruitment campaigns following the 1983 riots raised this number to 16,000 by early 1985.
 By 1990 the army had expanded to over 90,000 personnel and by 2007, it had expanded to over 120,000.

-Since the Sri Lankan armed forces are all volunteer services, all personal in the Sri Lanka Army have volunteered as regular personnel or reservists.
+Since the Sri Lankan armed forces are all volunteer services, all personnel in the Sri Lanka Army have volunteered as regular personnel or reservists.
 This should not be confused with the traditional term volunteers used for reservists or reservist units.
-Recruitment of the personal are carried island wide with a restrictions in the northern and eastern provinces during the civil war in those areas.
+Recruitment is carried out island wide with a restrictions in the northern and eastern provinces during the civil war in those areas.
 The Rifle Corps is the only territorial unit that carries out recruitment from a specific area.